Friday, January 11, 2013

 Their bodies would have had to been restored in many ways.
 Parts of Sarah’s brain would have had to been restored, so that it would produce and release the necessary hormone, which in turn caused her ovaries to begin producing hormones.

-Sarah’s reproductive organs would have had to been restored, in order for her to produce estrogen, progesterone and even testosterone (sex hormones), in order to develop the necessary eggs to become impregnated.
+Sarah’s reproductive organs would have had to have been restored for her to produce estrogen, progesterone and even testosterone (sex hormones), to develop the necessary eggs to become impregnated.
 Other hormones necessary in pregnancy would also have had to have been restored.

-Her bones and leg muscles would have had to have been restored, in order for her to carry the extra weight of a child and all that sustains the fetus in pregnancy.
+Her bones and leg muscles would have had to have been restored for her to carry the extra weight of a child and all that sustains the fetus in pregnancy.

 No wonder Sarah laughed at the thought of pregnancy, knowing that first a miracle of healing and complete physical restoration (not necessarily outer youth restored, but certainly within) would need to occur in her body.